Shubh-81/CS432-Assignment-4/README.md

 - `/domains` - Displays the domain table.
 - `/requests` - Displays the request table.
 - `/locations` - Displays the location table.

-## Database

-The application uses a database to store and manage the data.
-The database is initialized and created using the `db.create_all()` function in the `app.py` file.

 ## Dependencies